Business models have been around for years in one form or another. How can their use support those considering business transformation or outsourcing?

 - What do we need to do to bring a new product range to market?

 For long, outsourcing has been based on propositions of standardisation, specialisation and labour arbitrage.
 They are still important as aids to cost containment.
-When cost was to the fore, assessment and selection weighted this heavily, with the quality of fulfilment focusing on the confidence that the promised service levels would be delivered.
+For a CFO concentrating on cost, assessment and selection weighted this heavily.
+Your COO may argue for the quality of fulfilment, focusing on the confidence that the promised service levels will be maintained.
+The head of sales may talk of expanding territory and market reach.
+Your senior staff will want periodically to review what is sourced and whether the model best reflects their strategy.

 Recent Developments

 Disruptive change has always been present.
-Common perception and historical analysis [Ref 1] show that this is accelerating exponentially.
-Take the example of the written word: Our forebears moved from the monk’s script through the Chinese printing press to moveable type; We coped first with digital composition then the nigh redundancy of the printing press in the move to the web and the mobile app.
+Common perception and historical analysis show that this is accelerating exponentially.2 Take the example of the written word: Our forebears moved from the monk’s script through the Chinese printing press to moveable type; We coped first with digital composition then the nigh redundancy of the printing press in the move to the web and the mobile app.

-In an un-regulated world where borders and rules are rapidly evaded, a breach of trust will not be forgiven.
+Many markets are largely un-regulated or rules are rapidly evaded.
+Customers can be vicious and unforgiving of a breach of trust.
 The market, particularly as expressed on social media, will flock to the new and fashionable and desert it in seconds if trust is breached.
 This injects a terrifying edge into the selection of partners.
 If a supplier in some distant land leaks our customers’ data, we shall suffer horribly.
 Yet many of the most innovative have the fewest robust processes and safeguards.
 The choices are far from easy.
 Forming the right relationships and drawing on them effectively are vital to success.
 The end-to-end delivery and customer experience has to be fast, reliable, secure and to demand the minimal effort from customers to use it.

-Throughout my time as a supplier of outsourced services, a vital element was to seek opportunity to add value to the proposition through enhancing the revenue side and delivering customer service.
+Throughout my time as an employee of suppliers of outsourced services, a vital element was to seek opportunity to add value to the proposition through enhancing the revenue side and delivering customer service.
 This is nothing new in sourcing services.
 It is now even more important.
 The ability to influence the revenue side is frequently far more than that of the cost side, making this now of vital importance in selection.
 It is right for assessors to be sceptical of claims and to reflect this in weighting, but not to the extent of negating them.
-A good advisor has a role here in influencing the scoring and in ensuring that claims are reflected in selection and contract.
+Engage a good advisor to assure the rationality of your scoring and to ensure that the winning supplier’s claims are reflected in selection and contract.
 There is no place here for salesmen’s hyperbole that is disconnected from the service and agreement.

 £8.62 Face to face